-Presenting plants of its region, South Africa and some from further afield, this Garden is frequented by thousands to learn, to enjoy and to socialise; or to enjoy solitude.
-It is the site of lifelong memories made by both locals and tourists, many from abroad.
+Presenting plants of its region, South Africa and some from further afield, this Garden is frequented by thousands to learn, to enjoy and to socialise; or to embrace solitude.
+This is a site of lifelong memories made for many lives, by locals and tourists, many from abroad.

 Initially the Garden was primarily a research facility under the management of the Botanical Research Institute, which dates back to 1903.
 In 1989 the Institute amalgamated with the National Botanical Garden of South Africa at Kirstenbosch, forming the National Botanical Institute, which became the South African National Biodiversity Institute (SANBI) in 2004.

 As the Pretoria National Botanical Garden the gates opened to the public in 1984.